-If Quickmap or one of it’s components is going slow, the first thing to determine is why it’s going slow, or rather what about it is going slow.
+If Quickmap or one of it’s components is still going slow after this, the next thing to determine is why it’s going slow, or rather what about it is going slow.
 To do this:

 - Press CRTL + SHIFT + Esc, then click on the Performance tab.

 - Run Quickmap and perform the function that makes it slow.
 Keep an eye on the CPU, Memory and Disk to see which is taking the biggest hit.